FIFA's 2026 World Cup: The Greatest Fleecing on Earth

 Image credit: The White House (Licence 1.0)

-(FYI - The irony of me moaning about fans being fleeced by big corporations and my amazon associate ad for a world cup ball pops up is not lost on me!)
+(FYI - The irony of me moaning about fans being fleeced by big corporations whilst my amazon associate ad for a world cup ball pops up is not lost on me!)

 As an Amazon Associate, MyTourneyTime earns from qualifying purchases.